 In computer programming, a string is traditionally a sequence of characters, either as a literal constant or as some kind of variable. (…) A string is generally considered as a data type and is often implemented as an array data structure of bytes (or words) that stores a sequence of elements, typically characters, using some character encoding.
 String may also denote more general arrays or other sequence (or list) data types and structures.

 When hearing the word text, we tend to think of great literary works, scientific articles, or written messages that we exchange with others.
-By contrast, the above definition of the term string sounds a far cry from Ulysses or War and Peace.
+By contrast, the above definition of the term string seems a far cry apart from Ulysses or War and Peace.
 Our habitual interaction with text rests on the premise that we are unaware of its elementary symbols, their font, spacing, and the underlying rules of spelling, grammar, or style.
 Only when our ordinary expectations are violated or orthografycali challenged, do the underlying mechanisms of text shine through.

 As a consequence of our habitual consumption of text, viewing text as data is primarily an exercise in restraint.
 Whereas our highly-developed skills of reading and writing allow us to transcend written symbols and leap to their meanings and implications, working with text data requires interrupting this automatic process and considering several layers of abstraction.
 When reflecting on the nature of text, we must become aware of its constituting symbols, their shapes and types, the rules governing their combination into words and sentences, and the conventions and technologies that print and format paragraphs on pages or screens.

 9.1.1 Why text is hard

 Text is one of the most frequent data types — perhaps the most frequent that we consume on an everyday basis (as long as we exclude particles of light, waves of sound, and other sensory data).
-Given this ubiquity, it is surprising how rarely text becomes topical in introductory treatments of computer science and how difficult it remains to deal with text data.
+Given this ubiquity, it is surprising how rarely text becomes topical in introductory treatments of computer science and how difficult it remains to deal with strings of text.
 There are two main reasons for this: